swastikkmaurya/practical4/README.md

 # practical4
 Aim:

-theory : Theory: Python Sets and Frozensets
+Theory : Theory: Python Sets and Frozensets
 In Python, a Set is a built-in data type used to store collections of data.
 It is defined by three primary characteristics:

 Unordered: The items do not have a defined order; they may appear in a different order every time you use them and cannot be referred to by an index.